 Seales thinks the tool, called the Diamond Light Source, will provide key information on the Herculaneum papyri.
 How to read what the synchrotron will allow to see?
 The research team will use machine learning to join, fix, decipher the fragments of writing that alternate on the various overlapping layers of the papyri.

-It's like reading a book without opening it, not just proceeding horizontally to read, but in 3 dimensions, "swimming" between layers of words.
+It's like reading a book without opening it, not only proceeding horizontally to read, but in 3 dimensions, "swimming" between layers of words.

-By showing the system the papyri already open, the artificial intelligence will learn to recognize what is needed.
-Pigments of inks, position of the letters and other parameters that will lead to reading writings now invisible to the human eye.
+By showing the system the scrolls already opened, the artificial intelligence will learn to recognize what is needed.
+Ink pigments, position of letters and other parameters that will lead to reading writings that are now invisible to the human eye.

-"Over the next few months, we will refine the technology so that it can be easily applied to unopened rolls," Seales says.
+“In the coming months we will refine the technology so that it can be easily applied to unopened rolls,” Seales says.

 What will be written there?

 From what we have managed to come up with, the scrolls seem to contain works by the philosopher epicurean and poet Philodemus of Gadara.
-There is a strong possibility that they also contain texts in Latin, given the custom of ancient bookstores to host sections in both languages.
+There is a strong possibility that they also contain texts in Latin, given the custom of ancient libraries to host sections in the two languages.

 New ancient works

-Dirk Obbink, a papyrologist at the University of Oxford, is at work with the research team.
-He can't wait to find out what the Herculaneum papyri conceal.
+Dirk Obbink, a papyrologist at the University of Oxford, is working with the research team.
+He can't wait to find out what the Herculaneum papyri hide.

-“Only last year, from the fragments analyzed with the old method, a previously unknown work of Seneca.
-We could discover other incredible rarities ”.
+“Only last year, a previously unknown work emerged from the fragments analyzed with the old method Seneca.
+We may discover other incredible rarities."

-The ancient collections may contain hitherto unknown poems by Sappho.
-Or maybe the treatise that Marcantonio wrote about his drunkenness.
+The ancient collections may contain hitherto unknown Sappho poems.
+Or perhaps the little treatise that Marcantonio wrote about his drunkenness.